 - The funding money provided by the City of Vienna's Department of Culture is just there for the taking, because the actual results of the funded projects will never be subjected to a vetting process.
 The City of Vienna is actually willing to throw money out of the proverbial window.

 - The published results and the "impacts" of a funded project will (according to Ehalt) be "evaluated by the scientific community".
-This rule does not apply, if this "impact" leads to a detailed and devastating review by Dr. Lorenz.
-In such a case any possible criticism will be denounced as "unacceptable accusations".
+This rule, however, does not apply, if this "impact" leads to a detailed and devastating review by Dr. Lorenz.
+In such a case any possible criticism from a respected member of the scientific community will be denounced as "unacceptable accusations".

 - Professor Ehalt's lengthy lecture is a curio that really cannot be taken serious.
 I never requested that "every new review should demand a revision of the funding of projects and their publication."
 I only suggested that the result of the project in question should lead to a revision and a payback of the grant money.
 "Bad research" or "flawed scholarship" are not the issues at hand.
 The issue in this case is plain fraud and if the Department of Culture is unwilling to vet the quality of the actual goods it buys with taxpayers' money, it is running the risk of becoming an accomplice and negligent enabler of criminal behavior.